epinio/docs/docs/tutorials/namespace-tutorial.md

 | Configurations |                               |
 ```

-Epinio creates the default namespace `workspace` at installation.
+Epinio creates the default namespace `workspace` at installation time.
 The `epinio login` command sets the default namespace as the current namespace.

 To see this use: